tari-project/rfcs/src/RFC-0181_BulletproofsPlus.md

 It is possible for the prover to perform careful modifications to a non-aggregated range proof in order to allow a designated verifier to recover the masks used in the corresponding extended commitment.
 The construction we describe here does not affect the verification process for non-designated verifiers.
 Note that this construction requires a non-aggregated proof that contains a range assertion for only a single commitment.
-Unlike the approach described initially by Grin for the Bulletproofs range proving system, it is not possible to embed additional data (like the commitment value) into a Bulletproofs+ range proof.
+Unlike the approach used initially in [RFC-0180](RFC-0180_BulletproofRewinding.md), it is not possible to embed additional data (like the commitment value) into a Bulletproofs+ range proof.

 The general approach is that the prover and designated verifier share a common nonce seed.
 The prover uses this value to determinstically derive and replace certain nonces used in the proof.